 Veteran criminal defence lawyer Bill Trudell brings the conversation around to issues of importance to the criminal bar and the legal profession as a whole.

-Fernando Garcia is general counsel for Nissan Canada, Inc. His duties include providing strategic and legal advice on Canada-wide dealer operations, labour relations and employment law, government affairs and all general legal matters.
+Fernando Garcia is VP Legal and General Counsel for Cargojet.
+His duties include providing strategic and legal advice on Canada-wide and international operations, labour relations and employment law and all general legal matters.
 He holds an MIR from the University of Toronto and LLB/BCL from McGill and recently completed an MBA at Wilfrid Laurier University.
+He specifically enjoys writing about current issues relating to the future of law and technology, diversity and inclusiveness, and providing career advice to recent calls, junior associates and inhouse counsel generally.

 He can be reached by email.